This post features my easy gluten-free stir-fry recipe and affiliate links.

 (3) Use whatever vegetables you have on hand.
-There are NO rules when it comes to making your own kitchen sink stir-fry.
+There are no rules for making your own kitchen sink stir-fry.
 If your kids like carrots and celery, use those vegetables instead.
 I do want to add, however, that the onions and garlic give so much flavor to this mixture, so try not to “lose” those if you can.

-(4) Always m your own stir-fry sauce.
+(4) Always make your own stir-fry sauce.
 As I mentioned above, when you make your own stir-fry sauce, you know everything you put in it.
-And it’s so easy to do anyway so why bother spending the money on store-bought stir-fry sauces.
+And it’s so easy to do anyway, so why bother spending the money on store-bought stir-fry sauces?

 (5) Time your veggies.
 Crunchier vegetables will need more time to cook.
-So add carrots to your mixture before adding something like a red pepper.
-If you like your vegetables with a crunchy bite, you’ll just want to cook them longer.
+So add carrots to your mixture before adding something like red pepper.
+If you like your vegetables with a crunchy bite, you’ll want to cook them longer.
 The exception to this rule is mushrooms.
-They need awhile to cook down.
+They need a while to cook down.

-(6) I love to serve my stir-fry over rice, but of course you could serve it over cauliflower rice.
+(6) I love to serve my stir-fry over rice, but of course, you could serve it over cauliflower rice.
 I love that Trader Joe’s sells riced cauliflower in a bag.
-You just have to heat it up, add a little salt and pepper, and it’s a great low-carb way to enjoy stir-fry.
+You have to heat it up, and add a little salt and pepper, and it’s a great low-carb way to enjoy stir-fry.